ottowayi/pycomm3/README.rst

                                  # use the LEN to do a read_array of STR1.DATA, equivalent to:
                                  # plc.read_array('STR1.DATA', plc.read_tag('STR1.LEN')) and converting to ASCII
         # RETURN: 'A TEST STRING'

         plc.read_string('STR1', 5)  # you can also specify the length to skip the initial read of .LEN
         # RETURN: 'A TES'

         plc.read_string('STR1', 82) # setting the length to the full length of the string will bypass
-                                    # reading the .LEN, but will read_string terminate the return value
+                                    # reading the .LEN, but will terminate the return value
                                     # at the first NULL character
         # RETURN: 'A TEST STRING'